Become a Face-to-face Befriender

 The ideal befriender would be a good listener, with a friendly, open manner and the ability to put people at ease.
 Patience and an understanding of the challenges faced by older people is also important.
 They would empower older people to improve their wellbeing through social interaction.

-Volunteer befriender, Anne, told us,
+Volunteer befriender, Jean, told us,

-Thank you so much, Anne, for sharing your story.
+Thank you so much, Jean, for sharing your story.
 We are delighted to hear how much you have got out volunteering as a befriender, and we are so grateful for the friendship you have given to two lonley older people in Solihull.

 Counting down the days